Bideford Buzz

 Springtime art exhibition at RHS Rosemoor.

-Local artist Connie Vickers is set to showcase her solo art exhibition, “Nature: Through My Eyes” at RHS Rosemoor’s Peter Buckley Learning Centre Exhibition Room starting on Good Friday 29th March until Sunday 28th April, 2024.
+Local artist Connie Vickers is set to showcase her solo art exhibition, “Nature: Through My Eyes” at RHS Rosemoor’s Peter Buckley Learning Centre Exhibition Room until Sunday 28th April, 2024.
 With free entry to the exhibit, it is open every day during garden open hours 10am to 5pm and promises to captivate visitors with Vickers’ unique interpretation of nature.

 Visitors to the exhibition can expect to be transported into a world where nature reigns supreme.
 Offering a refreshing perspective with her paintings, she aims to provide a sense of calm and escapism from the stresses of modern life.
 Whether you’re an art lover or simply someone who appreciates the beauty of nature, Vickers’s artwork is sure to leave a lasting impression.